datacarpentry/r-raster-vector-geospatial/_episodes/01-raster-structure.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives

-After completing this activity, you will:

-* Understand what a raster dataset is and its fundamental attributes.
-* Know how to explore raster attributes in `R`.
-* Be able to import rasters into `R` using the `raster` package.
-* Be able to quickly plot a raster file in `R`.
-* Understand the difference between single- and multi-band rasters.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded